 After Lewis & Clark

-The Health Studies minor is new for the 2020–21 academic year, so we have yet to graduate anyone who has earned it.
-We nonetheless have many students every year who go on to graduate studies and careers in health-related fields:
+The Health Studies minor was launched in the 2020–21 academic year and our first graduates will arrive in the spring of 2021.
+Every year, many Lewis & Clark students go on to graduate studies and careers in health-related fields:

 - Saman Wijesooriya ’02, Master of Public Health (MPH) from Emory University, works with the Task Force for Global Health.